SECOND FLOOR – The Community Impact Floor

 Health & Disabilities Lab (available for naming)

-The Health and Disability Laboratory promotes high-quality interdisciplinary research to improve health, physical activity, equity, quality of life, and independence among persons with disabilities.
-Specifically, it focuses on the development and evaluation of comprehensive behavioral interventions and service efforts; creating and evaluating new or existing community-based fitness/wellness programs; and developing and testing the effectiveness of new supportive and assistive technologies.
+Research in this lab promotes high-quality interdisciplinary research to improve health, physical activity, equity, quality of life, and independence among persons with disabilities.
+Specific focus on the development and evaluation of comprehensive behavioral interventions and service efforts; creating and evaluating new or existing community-based fitness/wellness programs; and developing and testing the effectiveness of new supportive and assistive technologies.